ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 snowplow_name_here('enableLinkClickTracking', null, null, true);
 ```

+The innerHTML of a link is all the text between the `a` tags.
+Note that if you use a base 64 encoded image as a link, the entire base 64 string will be included in the event.

 Each link click event will include (if available) the destination URL, id, classes and target of the clicked link.
 (The target attribute of a link specifies a window or frame where the linked document will be loaded.)

 `enableLinkClickTracking` can also be passed an array of custom contexts to attach to every link click event as an additional final parameter.
 See [Contexts](#custom-contexts) for more information.